LunarLumos/perl/README.md

 - **Using a Stack or Queue**: Perform stack and queue operations.

 ### 3. [**Hashes** 🗝️](./Hashes)
-This folder contains Perl scripts for working with hashes.
+Focuses on working with hashes.

 - **Creating a Hash**: Initialize with key-value pairs.
 - **Accessing Hash Elements**: Retrieve values by keys.